About Michael Lesage of Michael’s Law Firm

-In Florida, he worked at a prominent litigation firm outside of Orlando, primarily in the areas of commercial litigation, professional malpractice, insurance and personal injury.
-He gained significant trial experience and a reputation as a tough and tenacious advocate, handling matters at arbitration, trial and on appeal.
-Within several years, he was representing prominent local businesses, doctors and other respected members of the community.
-Contemporaneously, he was recognized by his peers and achieved the coveted “Peer Reviewed” rating from Martindale Hubbell, a widely respected mark of achievement in the legal profession.
+Michael was first licensed in Florida and worked at a prominent litigation firm outside of Orlando, primarily in the areas of commercial litigation, professional negligence, insurance and personal injury.
+He gained significant trial experience and a reputation as a tough and tenacious advocate.
+For his work, he was recognized by his peers and achieved the coveted “Peer Reviewed” rating from Martindale Hubbell, a widely respected mark of achievement in the legal profession.

 Since 2012, he has practiced in Ontario, where his practice has continued to be largely business and commercial litigation based.
-In that time, he has represented clients before the Superior Court of Justice, Divisional Court, Ontario Court of Appeal, ODACC, Criminal Injuries Compensation Board, Financial Services Commission of Ontario and Small Claims Court.
-He commonly represents mid-sized businesses, tech startups and private equity firms in complex litigation, often against some of Canada’s largest firms.
+In that time, he has represented clients before the Superior Court of Justice, Divisional Court, Ontario Court of Appeal, ODACC, Criminal Injuries Compensation Board, Financial Services Commission of Ontario, Small Claims Court and at arbitration.
+He frequently appears against counsel from some of Canada’s largest firms.
 He has also represented lawyers in disciplinary proceedings before the Law Society of Ontario (where he later sat on the Board).
 Michael has successfully handled cases ranging into the millions of dollars.
 Prior to starting his own firm (Michael’s Law Firm), he was litigation counsel for one of Toronto’s largest injury firms.

 In handling cases, his goal is to get his clients the best possible outcome in the circumstances.
 This means that he develops his cases as though they are going to trial, and takes a hard nosed approach with opposing counsel.
 Most of his cases still settle, but on better terms for his clients.